davea42/libdwarf-code/README.md

     Version 0.7.0 Released 20 May      2023
     Version 0.6.0 Released 20 February 2023
     Version 0.5.0 Released 22 November 2022.

+## NOTE on linking against libdwarf.a

+If you are not using one of these build systems and are linking code against a static library libdwarf.a You must arrange to  define the macro BUILD_LIBDWARF in compiling your code that does #include "libdwarf.h".

 ## REQUIREMENTS from a libdwarf<name>.tar.xz